-If you anticipate needing personal accommodations on the basis of a disability or other health condition(s) please register with the Disability Access Office (DAO) (https://dao.fas.harvard.edu/) As far as possible in advance of the term.
-Accommodations can take time to implement and are more challenging to put in place later.
-Many students find that the rigor of Harvard is easier to tackle with accommodations in place for disabilities or other health conditions.
+If you anticipate needing personal accommodations on the basis of a disability or other health condition(s) please register with the Disability Access Office (DAO) (http://aeo.fas.harvard.edu/) As far as possible in advance of the term.
+Accommodations can take time and are more challenging to put in place later and many students find that the rigor of Harvard is easier to tackle with accommodations in place for disabilities or other health conditions.
 You are encouraged to register for accommodations for any diagnoses you may have even if you have not used them at your home university.

-While you are welcome to reach out to the DAO at any time, we urge you to reach out to the DAO no later than July 1, 2025 if you anticipate needing accommodations in time for the start of term.
+While you are welcome to reach out to the DAO at any time, we urge you to reach out to the DAO by December 1, 2024 if you anticipate needing accommodations for the start of term.